wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/get-started-with-powerapps-common-data-service/includes/2-learn-about-entities.md

 The apps that your customers use to interact with the data in your environment depend on the table metadata, and they adapt as you customize the metadata.

 ## When to use standard tables, and when to create new tables
-Dataverse comes with a number of standard tables that support core business application capabilities.
-Each table also contains a number of metadata columns that represent common data that the system needs to store for that table.
-We recommend that you become very familiar with the catalog of standard tables, and use them where possible, because any applications written with standard tables will work as you expect in your environment without additional effort.
+Dataverse comes with many standard tables that support core business application capabilities.
+Each table also contains many metadata columns that represent common data that the system needs to store for that table.
+We recommend that you become familiar with the catalog of standard tables, and use them where possible, because any applications written with standard tables will work as you expect in your environment without extra effort.

 For minor changes, you might not have to create a custom table: